openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 = I have just installed this plugin, but it does not do anything. =

 Change some buttons on one of the toolbars, save your changes, clear your browser cache, and try again.
-If that does not work try reloding the Edit page several times while holding down Shift or Ctrl.
+If that does not work try reloading the Edit page several times while holding down Shift.
 There may also be a network cache somewhere between you and your host.
 You may need to wait for a few hours until this cache expires.

 = When I add "Smilies", they do not show in the editor. =